rocketmlhq/rmldnn/docs/src/configuration.rst

 **HDF5 output writing**

-The predictions obtained by running inferences on the slices can be assembled back into a multi-dimensional array and saved to disk as an HDF5 file.
+The predictions obtained by running inferences on the slices can be assembled back into a multidimensional array and saved to disk as an HDF5 file.
 Each slice set will result in one dataset in the HDF5 data-structure.
 In order to enable HDF5 writing, set the following: